Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 To install MicroPython firmware on the QDEV ESP8266 board see [Quick reference for the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro).

+See [MicroPython for the ESP8266](http://www.micropython.org/download/?port=esp8266) for the latest firmware release.

-Once you have installed MicroPython on the QDEV ESP8266 board you can connect to the board via the Serial monitor in your development environment.
-You should expect to see a '>>>' prompt where you can begin to enter MicroPython commands or entire scripts manually.
+Once you have installed MicroPython on the QDEV ESP8266 board you can connect to the board via the Serial monitor in your development environment or a serial terminal emulator such as [screen](https://linuxhint.com/screen-linux/) for Linux.
+You should expect to see a '>>>' prompt indicating the interactive mode where you can enter MicroPython commands or entire scripts manually.

 ### INSTALL AMPY
 In order to develop scripts for the QDEV ESP8266 module, you should install the AdaFruit MicroPython Tool ***ampy*** on your host PC which is a utility to interact with a MicroPython board (QDEV ESP8266) through the serial connection.